MP Estate Planning UK

 Inheritance Tax on Jointly Owned Property

-Understanding how inheritance tax applies to jointly owned property is crucial for effective estate planning.
-When you own a property with someone else, the inheritance tax implications can be complex and depend on the type of ownership.
+Understanding how IHT applies to jointly owned property is crucial for effective estate planning.
+When you own property with someone else, the IHT treatment depends entirely on the type of co-ownership — and many families don’t realise there’s more than one way to own a home together.

 Ownership Types and Implications